mimo31/brandy0/README.md

 * let `cmake` build
 * run the `app/brandy0` built by `cmake`

+## licensing
+Parts of this project are licensed under various licenses.
+All files in the doc/shots directory are licensed under the GNU General Public License.
+See the doc/shots/LICENSE file for the full license text.
+All other files (the contents of the src directory and this readme file) are licensed under the MIT license.
+See the LICENSE file for the full license text.

 <br/><br/><br/>

 # all below information relates to older experimental simulations (./src/exper)